-Request for a change of category: For such credit points to appear in the category "focus", the student needs to submit a "request for change of category" to the D-MAVT student administration.
-He/she should printout the transcript and submit it to the focus coordinator for his signature.
-By signing it, the focus coordinator confirms his agreement to the choice of subject(s).
-Upon receipt of this confirmation, the student administration will move the credit points as requested.
+Request for a change of category: For such credit points to appear in the category "Focus", the student needs to submit a "request for change of category" to the D-MAVT Student Administration.

-The possible subjects for Bachelor's theses are published by the D-MAVT chairs, or they can be arranged between the professors and the students.
+The possible subjects for Bachelor Theses are published by the D-MAVT chairs, or they can be arranged between the professors and the students.
 Thesis projects in cooperation with industry are also acceptable.
-The Bachelor's thesis should deepen the knowledge acquired in the engineering fundamentals courses and the focused study curriculum.
+The Bachelor Thesis should deepen the knowledge acquired in the engineering fundamentals courses and the Focus.

-The supervisor is responsible for defining the conditions of the thesis.
-The selection of the subject and/or supervisor is left to the student, i.e. there is no obligation to connect the thesis with the focused study.
+The supervisor is responsible for defining the conditions of the Bachelor Thesis.
+The selection of the subject and/or supervisor is left to the student, i.e. there is no obligation to connect the Bachelor Thesis with the Focus.

-The Bachelor's thesis is the culmination of the program and should develop and demonstrate independent, methodological abilities, as well as provide students with their first research experience.
+The Bachelor Thesis is the culmination of the program and should develop and demonstrate independent, methodological abilities, as well as provide students with their first research experience.

-The Bachelor's thesis is written during the sixth semester, and students are required to submit a written report and give an oral presentation.
-The successful completion of the Bachelor's thesis is worth 14 credits points.
+The Bachelor Thesis is written during the sixth semester, and students are required to submit a written report and give an oral presentation.
+The successful completion of the Bachelor Thesis is worth 14 credits points.